Rocketseat/.github/README.md

 # .github

-Rocketseat community health files 👋🏻
+Community health files for the @Rocketseat organization 👋🏻